Disorder Definitions h1 >

 - Eighth, the FDA has begun to focus on how to best meet the needs of these disorders and has engaged our consortium members in a partnership, as outlined in recent workshops and articles.

-The diagnoses of EoG, EoN, and EoC are generally reserved for cases with markedly increased numbers of eosinophils [in the case of EoG, we will use ≥30 eosinophils/ high-power field (HPF) in 5 or more HPF; for EoN, we will use ≥752 eosinophils/HPF; and for EoC, we will use ≥65 eosinophils/HPF] in which eosinophils are the predominant inflammatory cells in the tissue and are associated with the presence of architectural abnormalities, including excessively branched and/or coiled glands and eosinophilic cryptitis.
+The diagnoses of EoG, EoN, and EoC are generally reserved for cases with markedly increased numbers of eosinophils [in the case of EoG, we will use ≥30 eosinophils/ high-power field (HPF) in five or more HPF; for EoN, we will use ≥752 eosinophils/HPF; and for EoC, we will use ≥65 eosinophils/HPF] in which eosinophils are the predominant inflammatory cells in the tissue and are associated with the presence of architectural abnormalities, including excessively branched and/or coiled glands and eosinophilic cryptitis.
 Yet, there remains a diversity of opinions as to the exact quantification of some of these features, and to date, consensus guidelines have not been published.
-These diagnostic features of EoG and EoC have been highlighted by our consortium members, including our expert GI pathologist Dr. Margaret Collins, Professor of Pediatrics (CCHMC), and members of the CEGIR Pathology Core, including Dr. Kelley Capocelli and Dr. Guang-Yu Yang.
+These diagnostic features of EoG and EoC have been highlighted by our consortium members, including our expert GI pathologist Dr. Margaret Collins, professor of pediatrics (Cincinnati Children's), and members of the CEGIR Pathology Core, including Dr. Kelley Capocelli and Dr. Guang-Yu Yang.

 These conditions also present in diverse ways reflecting the sites of tissue eosinophilia, as EoE has symptoms of feeding difficulties and vomiting in young children and food impactions and dysphagia in teenagers and adults, EoG evidences upper abdominal pain, nausea, and vomiting, and EoC manifests with diarrhea, hematochezia, and lower abdominal and rectal pain.
 Despite suggestions of an EGID mini-epidemic over the last decade, EoE, EoG, EoN, and EoC remain rare diseases.
 With the introduction of ICD-9-CM codes for these conditions, recent investigations by CEGIR Investigators were able to accurately estimate the prevalence of EGIDs.
 Using a highly specific case definition, the prevalence of EoE has been estimated to be between 39.0-56.7/100,000 in the USA, consistent with earlier work, with an extrapolated national prevalence of approximately 105,000-150,000 cases.
 In a separate study, the prevalence of EoG was found to be 6.4/100,000, extrapolated to approximately 17,000 cases in the USA, and the prevalence of EoC was estimated at 3.5/100,000, extrapolated to approximately 9,000 cases.
 Due to the rarity of these conditions, single centers are unable to compile sufficient patient numbers to study these diseases comprehensively.
 Although the etiologies of EoE, EoG, EoN, and EoC remain unknown, several lines of evidence support allergic, environmental, and genetic components in EoE.
 The high response rate to food elimination diets, especially amino acid–based elemental diets, and the frequent recurrence of disease with food reintroduction imply that EoE is mediated by immune sensitization to foods.
 Indeed, experimental EoE, EoG, or EoC in murine models can be induced by exposure to dietary or inhaled allergens or to the Th2-associated cytokine interleukin (IL-13) via a variety of entry points including the skin, respiratory tract, and GI tract.
 Consistent with an allergic etiology, swallowed GCs (SGCs) are effective for the treatment of EoE and elicit local changes in esophageal expression.
 However, better treatments are needed due to the substantial rates of GC resistance, high rates of disease relapse upon GC cessation, and/or relapse while on therapy.
 Unlike food anaphylaxis, which is typically caused by sensitization to a single food in a given individual, most patients with EoE have sensitization to a large panel of foods, requiring removal of several major food groups from their diet in order to achieve disease remission.